Be a trigger-happy spellcaster in co-op survival sandbox Wizard with a Gun

 So the announcement trailer for Wizard with a Gun is kinda funny, but also looks kinda great.
 It's a "online cooperative sandbox survival game set in a magical wilderness wrought with dangerous creatures and arcane mysteries," according to developer Galvanic Games.
 And while you can play alone, you can also invite some friends along for a 4-player co-op wizarding experience.

-You can customize your wizard's armor, robe, hat and other accessories, and those guns look like they do a lot more than just shoot bullets: Some projectiles burst into flame, some place structures in the world, and some even look like they're laying down floor tiles to build with.
+Those guns look like they do a lot more than just shoot bullets, as some projectiles burst into flame, some place structures in the world, and some even look like they're laying down floor tiles to build with.

 Just looking at the trailer, I dig the art, the animation, and the concept.
 Unfortunately Wizard with a Gun isn't due out until 2022.
 If I could wave a magic wand and get my hands on it sooner, I would.